tier2tickets/lovely-logger/README.md

-because nobody has time to type out log complicated words like `exception` or `critical`, and code looks worse when the print statements are all different lengths, there is shorthand here for you.
+because nobody has time to type out complicated words like `exception` or `critical`, and code looks worse when the print statements are all different lengths, there is shorthand here for you.

 instead of this: